-Seahawks position overview — Quarterbacks: Only question is who backs up Russell Wilson
+Seahawks position overview: The only question at quarterback is who backs up Russell Wilson

 The only question going forward is who backs up Wilson.

 Smith made $805,000 last season, the veteran minimum for a six-year veteran.
-His salary would likely jump to $945,000 in 2020 (the projected minimum for a player with his veteran status next year).
+His salary would likely jump to $945,000 in 2020 (the projected minimum for a player with his veteran status).

-But Smith, who will turn 30 in October, has thrown just four passes in the last two seasons and might want to pursue a team where he’d have a better chance to play.
-Conversely, the options don’t tend to get more plentiful for backup QBs as they get older.
+But Smith, who will turn 30 in October, has thrown just four passes in the past two seasons and might want to pursue a team where he’d have a better chance to play.
+Conversely, the options don’t tend to get more plentiful for backup quarterbacks as they get older.

-Wilson’s cap number only goes up the next four years (from $26.2 million in 2019 to $31 million in 2020) so Seattle will continue to try to be as stingy as possible in what it spends at the backup QB spot.
+Wilson’s cap number only goes up the next four years (from $26.2 million in 2019 to $31 million in 2020) so the Seahawks will continue to try to be as stingy as possible in what they spend at the backup-quarterback spot.

-But depending on what Seattle wants, there’s no shortage of available free agent veterans, including fairly big names such as Blake Bortles, Colt McCoy and Blaine Gabbert — and if the Seahawks really want to make it fun, Mike Glennon, Wilson’s teammate at North Carolina State — as well as some slightly younger options such as former Rams and Vikings backup Sean Mannion.
+Depending on what Seattle wants, there’s no shortage of available free-agent veterans, including fairly big names such as Blake Bortles, Colt McCoy and Blaine Gabbert — and if the Seahawks really want to make it fun, Mike Glennon, Wilson’s teammate at North Carolina State — as well as some slightly younger options such as former Rams and Vikings backup Sean Mannion.

-And could Seattle pursue a quarterback in the draft?
-Seattle has drafted a quarterback just once since landing Wilson, taking Alex McGough in the seventh round in 2018.
-More likely would seem again going the undrafted rookie free agent route.
+And could the Seahawks pursue a quarterback in the draft?
+Seattle has drafted a quarterback once since landing Wilson, taking Alex McGough in the seventh round in 2018, so it’s more likely they would be again going the undrafted rookie free agent route.

-Regardless, Seattle will for sure bring in at least two backup candidates for Wilson, players they’ll hope again never play a snap in 2020.
+Regardless, the Seahawks will for sure bring in at least two backup candidates for Wilson, players they’ll hope again never play a snap in 2020.

 Next: Running backs.